 North Carolina vs. Kansas State Women's Basketball Predictions & Picks - November 25

-Saturday's game at Hertz Arena has the Kansas State Wildcats (5-0) going head to head against the North Carolina Tar Heels (5-0) at 5:00 PM ET (on November 25).
-Our computer prediction projects a one-sided 67-54 win, heavily favoring Kansas State.
+Saturday's game that pits the Kansas State Wildcats (5-0) versus the North Carolina Tar Heels (5-0) at Hertz Arena has a good chance to be a one-sided matchup based on our computer prediction, which projects a final score of 67-54 in favor of Kansas State, who is a big favorite according to our model.
+Tipoff is at 5:00 PM ET on November 25.

-In their last matchup on Friday, the Tar Heels earned a 54-51 victory against Vermont.
+Last time out, the Tar Heels won on Friday 54-51 over Vermont.

-The Tar Heels head into this contest on the heels of a 54-51 victory against Vermont on Friday.
-The Wildcats enter this game on the heels of a 77-61 victory over Western Kentucky on Friday.
-In the Tar Heels' win, Deja Kelly led the way with a team-high 18 points (adding nine rebounds and zero assists).
-In the Wildcats' win, Serena Sundell led the way with 21 points (adding six rebounds and four assists).
+The Tar Heels are coming off of a 54-51 win against Vermont in their last outing on Friday.
+In their most recent matchup on Friday, the Wildcats claimed a 77-61 win against Western Kentucky.
+Deja Kelly recorded 18 points, nine rebounds and zero assists for the Tar Heels.
+Serena Sundell totaled 21 points, six rebounds and four assists for the Wildcats.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!